Multiscale Bayesian State Space Model for Granger Causality Analysis of Brain Signal: The Bayesian State Space Model

-Variational approximation is not widely known within the statistical community dominated by Monte Carlo approximation methods as well as Laplace approximation methods.
-Variational approximation however is much faster than Monte Carlo, especially for large models, and allows us to deal with models containing a very large amount of parameters.
+Variational approximation was applied to the linear Gaussian state space model in \citet{ghahramani_propagation_2001} and \citet{cassidy_bayesian_2002}, and more recently in \citet{luessi_variational_2014}.
+This approximation methodology has been extensively explored and used during the past years; see for example \citet{titterington_bayesian_2004}, \citet{beal_variational_2003}, \citet{ormerod_explaining_2010} and \citet{fox_tutorial_2011}.
+It is not widely known within the statistical community dominated by Monte Carlo and Laplace approximation methods but is however much faster than Monte Carlo, especially for large models, and allows us to deal with models containing a very large amount of parameters (see \citet{friston_variational_2007} for a comparison of variational and Laplace approximations).

 For sake of clarity, we will define the set of unknown parameters as $\Omega_1^b$, so the full set of unknowns for model \eqref{kalman.def} is $\{\varphi_1^{T};\Omega_1^b\}$.